Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Introduction

 \subsection{Organization}

 This paper is organised as follows: In \sec{concepts}, we provide some background on approaching fault-tolerant circuits using detecting regions, and the tools we used to explore those concepts and make the following constructions.
 We also discuss relevant hardware constraints that motivate our constructions.
 In the next three sections, we present our major results in the form of three improved circuits for the surface code: In \sec{hex-grid}, we provide circuits for a hex-grid, requiring only three couplings per qubit to implement the surface code.
 In \sec{iswap}, we provide circuits that use ISWAP gates to perform the surface code.
 In \sec{walking}, we provide circuits for the surface code that exchange the roles of data and measure qubits in each cycle.
 In all three cases, we explain the circuit construction in terms of detecting regions, and rigorously benchmark the performance of each circuit, demonstrating essentially the same logical performance as the standard surface code.
-Finally, in \sec{conclusion}, we discuss combining these constructions, present a table of all included constructions, and provide some outlook and commentary on future constructions using these concepts.
+Finally, in \sec{conclusion}, we discuss combining these constructions, present a table of all 24 included circuit constructions, and provide some outlook and commentary on future constructions using these concepts.

 Following the main text, we provide several appendices discussing parts of our work in more detail.
 In \app{stabilizers} we provide more rigorous definitions regarding the propagation of detecting regions.
 In \app{step_code}, we present the equivalent of two of our results in the repetition code for pedagogical purposes.
 In \app{sliding}, we discuss an applications of the walking surface code circuits beyond relaxing hardware requirements, in improving logical circuit compilation.
 In \app{noise_model}, we detail the methodology we used for numerically benchmarking our constructions, including detailing the noise models used.
-Finally, in \app{benchmarking}, we provide further benchmarking of both our exemplar circuits and several additional circuits.
+In \app{benchmarking}, we provide summary benchmarking of all our constructions.
+Finally, in \app{crumble}, we provide some convenient links for opening circuits for our constructions in an online interactive tool.